StackVista/stackstate-docs/configure/traces/opentelemetry/aws_nodejs.md

 ## Overview

-StackState provides an out-of-the-box OpenTelemetry solution by providing a modified OpenTelemetry Lambda Layer (Based on the officially released [AWS Distro for OpenTelemetry Lambda](https://aws-otel.github.io/docs/getting-started/lambda)) that gives a plug-and-play user experience.
+StackState provides an out-of-the-box OpenTelemetry solution by providing a modified OpenTelemetry Lambda Layer that gives a plug-and-play user experience (Based on the officially released [AWS Distro for OpenTelemetry Lambda](https://aws-otel.github.io/docs/getting-started/lambda)).

 Your Lambda function can include this OpenTelemetry Lambda Layer solution to collect trace data without changing any code.